 But have we waged too great a war on the water closet?
 It’s one of the only places you expect to find incredibly strong and toxic chemicals, and unfortunately they’re almost always packaged in thick plastic bottles.

-According to Statista, in the UK, in 2020, an estimated:
+According to 2021 data for the UK an estimated:

 Millions of people means millions upon millions of plastic bottles and gallons of the harshest of chemicals.

 So while our collective love of toilet cleaning not only has a plastic footprint – it introduces toxic chemicals into our water systems.

 By switching to eco friendly toilet cleaners we can reduce both our plastic waste and the potential harm to plant and animal life.